Flex-LLM in U.S. Law: Accelerated D.C. Bar Prep

 Professional Responsibility | 2 | Fall Session 2 | Online | Asynchronous | Oct 22 - Dec 17 |

-In addition to faculty based at Mason's Scalia Law School who will teach the online courses in this hybrid curriculum, two distinguished US lawyers with years of experience will be teaching the Korea-based, in-person courses during Fall 2025.
-Both have years of practicing law in the US along with a notably global outlook.
+In addition to faculty based at Mason's Scalia Law School who will teach the online courses in this hybrid curriculum, US-qualified lawyers with years of experience will be teaching the Korea-based, in-person courses.
+All have years of practicing law in the US along with a notably global outlook.

 Omario Kanji is a cross-border attorney who began his legal career in securities law, assisting Chinese companies’ initial public offerings on the Hong Kong Stock Exchange.
 He has since assisted entrepreneur and SME-clients in their corporate growth, intellectual property management, and global business strategies.
 Omario resided in Italy for three years and in Beijing and Hong Kong for eight years and speaks fluent Mandarin Chinese, Italian, Spanish, French, and Kutchi (a dialect of Gujarati, from the Indian subcontinent), and is conversational in Korean.